tevBoyz/yaya-frontend/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-**Note**: This application is designed to work with the Yaya Wallet API.
+**Note**: This application is designed to work with the Yaya API.
 Ensure the API server is running and properly configured before using the frontend application.